Recognise phishing scams

 Scammers constantly change their approach but there are still ways to protect yourself against phishing.

-If you think your personal information may have been compromised, immediately change your passwords and report the incident to email@example.com with the subject line: "Phishing attack".
+Immediately change your passwords and report the issue to firstname.lastname@example.org with the subject: "Phishing attack".